fernandaroeg/Portafolio/README.md

 Script to test the function fork which creates processes from a father process.

 2. Pipes
-Script to create pipes and send messages between pipes.
+Script to create pipes and send messages between processes through the pipes.

 3. Queues
 Script to send data between processes using queues.